yogidevendra/moodI/app-templates/database-to-database-sync/README.md

-### Description
+## Description

-The Database to Database Sync Application records from configured source PostgreSQL table and writes them in destination PostgreSQL table.
+This application demonstrates continuous archival of big data from database tables.
 It first does a bulk upload from the configured table parallely and continuously polls at configured poll interval for new records and writes them in destination table.

 - The application scales linearly with the number of poller partitions.
 - The application is fault tolerant and can withstand node and cluster outages without data loss.
 - The application is also highly performant and can process as fast as the network allows.